ami-iit/lie-group-controllers/README.md

 where `X` and `Xᵈ` are elements of a Lie group. `∘` is the group operator. `ψ` represents an element in the Lie algebra of the Lie group whose coordinates are expressed in `ℝⁿ`.

-At the moment, the controllers support all the group defined in `manif`.
+The controllers support all the groups defined in `manif`.
 Namely:
 - ℝ(n): Euclidean space with addition.
 - SO(2): rotations in the plane.
 - SE(2): rigid motion (rotation and translation) in the plane.